Part 1: Introduction

 - Policy means the Timaru District Dog Control Policy

-- Prohibited Public Place means a public place identified in this Policy as a place where dogs are prohibited, except as provided for in this Policy or the Act.
+- Prohibited Public Place means a public place identified in this Policy as a place where dogs are prohibited, except as provided for in this Policy, the Timaru District Consolidated Bylaw or the Act.

 - Rushing Dog has the same meaning as that provided by the Act.

-- Working dog and working farm dog have the same definition as provided by the Act.
+- Working Dog has the same definition as provided by the Act.

 Part 2: Issues to Address